 - Can’t start a stream in a public toilet cubicle but no problems at home.

 - Difficulty when people are around at all times … even the home environment.

 So, that means that women can only be affected by 2 of the above 3 symptoms.

 In addition, it’s also probably true (again for the reasons above) that there is a reduced awareness of the condition amongst women.

 How Is Shy Bladder Syndrome Diagnosed?

-If you find yourself in a position where you find it hard to start a flow it’s important that you check it out with a medical professional before you do anything else.
-Whilst, as we said earlier, paruresis is a form of social anxiety it’s always a good idea to check that there’s no underlying medical condition that’s causing the symptoms.
+In a position where you find it hard to start a flow?
+It’s important to first check it out with a medical professional before you do anything else.
+Whilst, as stated previously, paruresis is a form of social anxiety you should ensure there’s no underlying medical condition behind the symptoms.
 Whilst not too common there are certain issues (often relating to the kidneys, bladder or prostate), that need to be checked first by a urologist.

 If there’s no medical condition then it’s a question of trying to establish the root trigger that started the paruresis ball rolling.
 This is often easier said than done!